 Kremlin Spa is another all-inclusive “gentlemen’s club” along the lines of the previously reviewed Air Force 1 / Flight 168 in Manila.
 Connected to a Karaoke type of place called Classmates the Kremlin is easy to fight as it is located right along Quezon Avenue in Quezon City.
 There is a clear sign marking the building housing the spa and and even larger one marking Classmates next door.

 As indicated by the name, signage and other hints inside that will be discussed later Kremlin is a themed spa based on the Soviet Union.
-This might only be a little strange in another place where kitschy things like Leninade are sold or bars are named after the KGB but it is much more bizarre in a country like the Philippines that has been facing a Communist insurgency over the last five decades.
-Perhaps whoever put the club together isn’t well versed in history or simply doesn’t take it seriously though which would explain why references to the Czar are intertwined with the names of people formerly on the Central Committee in Moscow.
+This might only be a little strange in another place where kitschy things like Leninade are sold or bars are named after the KGB.
+But it is much more bizarre in a country like the Philippines that has been facing a Moaist insurgency over the last five decades.
+Perhaps whoever put the club together isn’t well versed in history or simply doesn’t take it seriously though.
+That would explain why references to the Czar are intertwined with the names of people formerly on the Central Committee in Moscow.

 In any event customers who find their way through the front door of the fairly large building find themselves in a lobby that looks like it belongs in an office building.
 An automobile display adds to this further and is apparently connected to the modern looking garage next door.
 There is also a security guard stationed behind a desk though he doesn’t seem to interact with those who enter or exit unless they request something.

 At the back of the the lobby there is an elevator.
 Outside of the elevator there is a sign indicating the names of different floors though I don’t imagine they would be of much help to someone who didn’t know the place.
 The same floor names are shown again on the buttons inside the elevator.
 Rather than the normal floor numbers the elevator lists “Gulag Class,” “Bolshevik Class” and “Politburo Class” along with an office and rooftop deck.